QMamba: On First Exploration of Vision Mamba for Image Quality Assessment: Experiments

 \subsubsection{Experimental Details}

-Our experimental methodology closely adheres to the training strategy outlined in DEIQT\cite{DEIQT}, where input images are randomly cropped into ten patches of 224×224 resolution.
-We utilized three variants of the VMamba architecture: VMamba-B, VMamba-S, and VMamba-T. Both VMamba-B and VMamba-S feature an encoder with a depth of 15 layers, where VMamba-B incorporates an embedding dimension of 128, and VMamba-S has an embedding dimension of 96.
-In contrast, VMamba-T is characterized by a reduced depth of 4 layers and an embedding dimension of 96.
-Training procedures leveraged weights pre-trained on the ImageNet-1K dataset, spanning across a total of 9 epochs, with batch sizes adjusted according to the respective dataset sizes.
-All experiments were conducted utilizing multiple NVIDIA RTX 4090 GPUs.
+Our experimental methodology closely follows the training strategy outlined in DEIQT\cite{DEIQT}, where input images are randomly cropped into ten patches, each with a resolution of 224×224.
+We employed three variants of the VMamba architecture: QMamba-B, QMamba-S, and QMamba-T. Both QMamba-B and QMamba-S feature an encoder with a depth of 15 blocks, with QMamba-B incorporating an embedding dimension of 128, and QMamba-S using an embedding dimension of 96.
+In contrast, QMamba-T is designed with a reduced depth of 4 blocks and an embedding dimension of 96.
+Training procedures leveraged weights pre-trained on the ImageNet-1K dataset, spanning a total of 9 epochs.
+Batch sizes were adjusted according to the respective dataset sizes, \egno, 32 for LIVEC and 128 for KonIQ.
+We used the AdamW optimizer for training, with the learning rate set to $2 \times 10^{-4}$ and a decay factor of 10 applied every 3 epochs.
+We compared the performance of ResNet\cite{ResNet}, ViT\cite{ViT}, and Swin Transformer\cite{SwinTransformer}, all of which were implemented using the official versions and loaded with pre-trained weights.
+To ensure fairness, other experimental settings were kept as consistent as possible.
+All experiments were conducted using multiple NVIDIA RTX 4090 GPUs.

-\subsection{A comparison between different IQA backbones}
+\subsection{A Comparison Between Different IQA Backbones}